 - Le Strade Nuove

-Don’t come with any agenda except to wander and eat.
+Don’t come with any agenda except to wander around and eat.
 If you have a few days to spare, read this blog post by Slow Italy and find yourself uncovering the city layer by layer.

 Where to Eat in Genova: